 How to Obtain an E-Commerce License in Dubai?

 Research conducted by Google reveals that 91.9% of the population in the UAE has internet access.
-So, factors like the increasing usage of the internet, favorable tax environment, etc. show that having an e-commerce business in Dubai can be profitable.
+So, factors like the increasing usage of the internet, favorable tax environment, etc. show that having an e-commerce business UAE can be profitable.
 You need to go through the following steps to obtain an e-commerce license in Dubai:

 The first step to obtaining an e-commerce license in Dubai is to decide the legal structure of your business.
 In simple words, whether to set up an LLC (Limited Liability Company), one-person company, branch of a parent company, representative office, etc. LLC formation and Branch offices are most common in Dubai as they come with an innate set of advantages.